Dylan Lewis: Radio

 In September 2006, Lewis signed with Nova 100 where he was music presenter in mornings for four years then moved to afternoons until November 2012.
 As of June 2013, he co-hosted the Lewis & Lowe breakfast show on Nova 91.9 in Adelaide with Shane Lowe, later joined by, then replaced by Hayley Pearson as the Dylan & Hayley breakfast show (until 2019).
 He previously worked as a radio announcer for the Austereo Network and Triple J. He has won three Australian Commercial Radio Awards (ACRAs): "Best Newcomer" in 2007, "Best Music Personality" in 2009 and most recently for "Best Music Presenter" in 2012.

 In 2020, Lewis re-joined the ABC hosted the weekend Double J mornings until the end of 2021.

 Music

 Lewis was the lead vocalist and played harmonica for funk/alternative rock band The Brown Hornet, and was later involved in a hip-hop project under the name Megabias.
 More recently, he has sung in a Melbourne-based group called Manchoir and the children's band The Haploids.

 Film

 Lewis had a role in the Australian film The Real Thing (2002), and has played the lead role in three short films: Like It Is, Ray (2004) and The Postman (2007).
 He was also an extra in Star Wars: Episode II – Attack of the Clones.

 He has a cameo in the Australian film EMO the Musical (2016) as Doug Skeleton.

 Personal life

-Lewis is married to Hollie, with whom he has a daughter and son.
+Lewis is married to Hollie, with whom he has a daughter and a son.

-Lewis had a brother, Quinn, three years younger, who died in 2006.
+Lewis had a brother, Quinn, three years younger, who died by suicide in 2006.